Sensory Toys for Autistic Kids Supporting Social Communication and Play

 Supporting Individual Sensory Needs

-- Some may be hypersensitive to certain textures
+- Hypersensitivity to certain textures

-- Others might crave specific types of sensory input
+- Cravings for specific sensory input

-- Many children with autism need support with both visual and auditory processing
+- Support for visual and auditory processing

 “We need to tailor the experience to each child,” Barber notes.
-“Some autistic children may outgrow certain sensory needs while developing others, so it’s important to stay attuned to their changing requirements.”

 Support Through Different Developmental Stages

-Early Development Support
+Early Development

 - Preschool-friendly sensory toys

-- Items that encourage speech therapy play
+- Speech therapy play items

-- Toys that support in-home skill development
+- In-home skill development toys

 Building Social Skills Through Interactive Play